athiyaman-m/Brain-Tumor-Classification-using-Deep-Learning/README.md

 7) Prediction

 # Description :
-Certainly!
-Let's walk through the complete flow of the **Brain Tumor Classification using MRI** project:

 1. **Objective**:
    - The primary goal of this project is to **classify brain tumors** based on MRI (Magnetic Resonance Imaging) scans.